gkropf/cello-performance-lighting/README.md

 All of this information is then inserted into an outbound queue that is to be used to update a visual display using either the GUI or LED display.

 Required python packages.
-For GUI display: matplotlib
+For GUI display: matplotlib.
-For LED display: neopixel, board
+For LED display: neopixel, board.
 Common: multiprocessing, queue,scipy, pandas, pyaudio, numpy, time.

 ### GUI Display